Admin-7/Mr-Robot-techniques/Gitter.md

 > 📝 Please do try to keep this text synchronized with the actual welcome message in the room. :) ❤️

 Not all chatters can change the welcome message.
-If you can't, and you'd like to propose a change to it, you're welcome to edit the text below:
+If you can't, and you'd like to propose a change to it, you're welcome to edit the text below, or [open a new issue ticket](https://github.com/AnarchoTechNYC/meta/issues/new) with your suggestions:

 > This is a general purpose chat room for [AnarchoTechNYC](https://github.com/AnarchoTechNYC), your friendly neighborhood anarchist tech collective.
 Come on in and introduce yourself!
 Stick around even if you don't get a response immediately; sometimes we're just not at our keyboards.
 >